 Sector: Financial Services, Management Consulting

-Devini is the current chair of the CPA Australia Victorian Corporate Committee and Facilitator for the Corporate Discussion Groups.
-As a newly elected Divisional Councillor she looks forward to the opportunity to support our future business leaders.
+Devini was the chair of the CPA Australia Victorian Corporate Committee (2017, 2018) and is the Facilitator for the Corporate Discussion Groups.
+As a Divisional Councillor she looks forward to working with members to reinvigorate the CPA brand, service offering and professional development opportunities.
+She is keen for members to be supported throughout their career to achieve both professional and personal goals.

 Justin Gordon CPA – Councillor